chapter ten

 This chapter covers

-• Defining project requirements across environment setup, non-functional requirements, infrastructure sizing, and resource quotas.
+• Defining project requirements across environment setups, nonfunctional requirements, infrastructure sizing, and resource quotas

-• Maintaining Kafka cluster using tools, GitOps, and the Kafka Admin API.
+• Maintaining Kafka clusters using CLI and UI tools, GitOps, and the Kafka Admin API

-Adopting Kafka succeeds or fails as much on process as on code.
-Teams often prototype and size infrastructure, yet overlook how Kafka fits the organization’s workflow—who owns events, how changes are approved, how reliability is proven.
+A successful Kafka adoption depends as much on process as on code.
+Teams often prototype and size infrastructure yet overlook how Kafka fits the organization’s workflow—who owns events, how changes are approved, how reliability is proven.
 This chapter focuses on that gap.
 You’ll learn how to capture requirements and data contracts, how to maintain the cluster structure across environments, and how to test applications effectively.
 These practices reduce risk, prevent costly rework, and make performance, cost, and compliance predictable—turning a promising prototype into an operable, supportable system.
+Without this structure, a promising Kafka platform could quickly spiral into an unmanageable mess.

 10.2.2 Using GitOps for Kafka configurations